MitchellTesla/Ethereum_2.0/README.md

 # Reference
 DevLab3 repo for more libraries of Solidity smart-contracts and reference documentation.
 Check 'Projects' for more information on the Ξthereum 2.0

-# Notice:
-(WIP) This repository is under construction for ETH2.0, updates frequently.* May have bugs or issues during construction.

 # MIT License